Mellis84/barbajs-project-viewer/README.md

 # barbajs-project-viewer
-A project viewer I created with Barba.js
+A project viewer I created as a Barba.js experiment

 ## Notes
 At the moment the styles are only written in CSS and the Javascript isn't in ES6, I may update this in the future.